 People who experience overwhelming financial hardship may consider declaring bankruptcy.
 It’s a viable option for many who have undergone a significant illness and the accompanying medical bills, long-term unemployment, or for whom credit card debt has become unmanageable.
 However, it’s not always the financial clean slate that people may be expecting.
-When trying to regain solid financial footing, bankruptcy should be the last option considered, rather than the first.
+Bankruptcy should be the last option you explore, rather than the first.
 Here are several questions you should ask yourself before deciding to declare bankruptcy.

 There are numerous options that can help you get out of debt that have fewer effects on your future than declaring bankruptcy.
 If you’re struggling to pay medical bills, have you asked the hospital and your doctors about reducing payments or extending the payment terms?
 If you’re overwhelmed with credit card debt, have you gone through credit counseling, reworked your budget and explored a debt management plan?
 Have you considered getting a part-time job or doing freelance work to supplement your income?
 These are all things you’ll want to consider before deciding bankruptcy is the only way to go.

 How Much of a Difference Will It Really Make?

 While personal bankruptcy will eliminate a good portion of your debts, there are some you will still have to repay.
 These can include paying back your student loans, making child support payments and paying any money you owe to the IRS.
 If any of those are your biggest issue, consider other options to ease the burden and keep your credit report free of a bankruptcy.

 Can You Afford It?

 That may seem like a silly question to pose when talking about declaring bankruptcy, but it’s a valid one.
 Filing for bankruptcy comes with many costs, including paying an attorney to help ensure you’re filing correctly.
 While the final total depends on a number of factors, the total cost could exceed $5,000 or more.
 It may be smarter to put that money toward paying your debts and living expenses.